johnnysteen/youtube-to-rss/README.md

 > cd feedname
 >  youtube-dl --get-ids channel-url > archive

-* You may have to add these new directories to your apache2 conf.
+* You may have to add `root/feedname` to your apache2 conf.

 * Repeat the above for every feed.

-* root/update.sh does the main work.
+## What the scripts do
+* setup.sh creates new feeds.
+* update.sh downloads new uploads and adds them to the RSS feed.
 * run-updates.sh will run `update.sh` on all of the feeds periodically throughout the day.